-For ease of understanding and visualization we can consider our Characteristic $\sqrt{2}$ Cube as a standalone form, where we see an Octahedron (in green) contained in the Cube (in red) and eight Tetrahedrons (in white) off each face of the Octahedron with a vertex at each corner of the Cube.
-The reality, however, is that there is no such thing as a standalone form in the context of the 'whole' Lattice.
+For ease of understanding and visualization we can treat our Characteristic $\sqrt{2}$ Cube (formed with one Octahedron in green and eight Tetrahedrons in white) as a standalone building block.
+That said, there is really no such thing as a standalone form in the context of the 'whole' Lattice.
 Each 'perceived' standalone form in the Lattice can just as easily be perceived as space between neighboring elements that also appear to be standalone forms, and on and on.
-The Lattice is a highly ordered network of shared elements in 3D.

-It is here that our propensity to reduce things down to characteristic elements, i.e., the particle-mode perspective, butts heads with the notion that all things are interconnected, i.e., the wholistic perspective.
+The Lattice is an ordered mesh of shared elements (e.g., corners, edges, faces) in 3D.
+It is here that our propensity to reduce things down to characteristic elements, i.e., the particle-mode perspective, clashes with the notion that all things are intermeshed, i.e., the wholistic perspective.